 Dr Harparkash Kaur gained both her BSc with honours and PhD in chemistry from Kings College, University of London.

 PhD thesis: Free Radical Chemistry: Pericyclic Rearrangements and some new spin traps.

 Elected chartered chemist, fellow of the Royal Society of Chemistry in 1999 (CChem FRSC) and designated a chartered scientist (CSci) in 2005.

 Harparkash joined LSHTM in 2001 as staff on the Gates Malaria Partnership and is a founder member of the artemisinin combination therapy consortium.
-She is the director of the LSHTM Bioanalytical facility and the lead investigator of the drug quality project(www.actconsortium.org/drugquality).
+She is the director of the LSHTM Bioanalytical facility and was the lead investigator of the drug quality project(www.actconsortium.org/drugquality).